 Program areas at Michael Fields Agricultural Institute

-Mfai's public policy activities included educating farmers and others about the farm bill policy process, coordinating uplands watershed group in sw wi & holding 2 virtual field days on weed management systems and 3 in-person field days on 1) small ruminant pasturing approaches; 2) streambank protection and restoration; and 3) soil health practices; conducted workshops on grant-writing and using federal & state programs; distributed our guide to federal programs supporting sustainable agriculture; conducted outreach to farmers about fsa programming; provided free grants advising to more than 40 farmers and other potential grant applicants; conducted focus groups on 2 farm bill policy topics - constraints to adoption of small grains and constraints to adoption of perennially Agricultural systems, and successfully submitted paper to national conference on some of that work; convened a national group to assess societal benefits from soil health practices, resulting in completion and presentation of two papers at national soil health conference; completed the final year of the cover crops research & outreach project and helped guide its transition to a five-year soil health collaborative; launched the midwest farmers of color soil health network supporting 6 bipoc-led groups that help beginning bipoc farmers use soil health practices in starting farming enterprises; continued our cover crops citizen science research collaboration in Wisconsin; led successful wi legislative campaign to pass a bill to increase cover crops adoption; led successful funding of federal grazing technical assistance program, worked with usda on its implementation and assisted a bipoc group in applying to that program; participated in grassland project including coordinating a "learning hub" within sw wi with which we created programming to enlist lenders in grazing outreach and helped support programming to increase meat processing in sw Wisconsin; advanced farm bill provisions that support managed grazing, cover crops, racial equity, and improved conservation, cover crops, and credit policies; co-chaired conservation committee and assumed leadership position on governing body of federal coalition supporting sustainable agriculture policy; chaired nc-sare's hero awards program; collaborated to develop new structures to increase private & public funds supporting regenerative farming practices.
+Among mfai's public policy activities, we educated farmers and others about the farm bill policy process, giving four talks about the farm bill; coordinated uplands watershed group in sw wi, holding 2 in-person meetings and 2 field days on organic grain farm systems and pasture management.
+Conducted workshops on grant-writing and using federal & state programs; distributed our guide to federal programs supporting sustainable agriculture; provided free grants advising to more than 40 farmers and other potential grant applicants; convened a national group to assess societal benefits from soil health practices, helped guide the first full year of a five-year soil health collaborative project (now called the soil health alliance for research and engagement (share)); added a group to the midwest farmers of color soil health network supporting 6 bipoc-led groups that help beginning bipoc farmers use soil health practices in starting farming enterprises; continued our cover crops citizen science research collaboration in Wisconsin; launched the milwaukee urban agriculture network; monitored and supported successful wi startup of a program we had helped create to increase cover crops adoption; led funding campaign for federal grazing technical assistance program, worked with usda on its implementation and supported outreach on that program; participated in grassland project including coordinating a "learning hub" within sw wi with which we created programming to enlist lenders in grazing outreach and helped support programming to increase meat processing in sw Wisconsin; advanced farm bill provisions that support managed grazing, cover crops, racial equity, and improved conservation, cover crops, and credit policies; co-chaired conservation committee on governing body of federal coalition supporting sustainable agriculture policy; co-led steering committee for national coalition on soil heath policy; chaired nc-sare's hero awards program; collaborated to develop new structures to increase private & public funds supporting regenerative farming practices; developed possibilities for the wi dnr to use its clean water state revolving fund for nonpoint source pollution prevention; organized wi coalition of organizations supporting grazing; investigated various issues related to the societal benefits of soil health, including perennial systems and what non-usda federal agencies could do to contribute to soil health; presented results from focus group research conducted in 2022 identifying drivers and constraints to adoption of diverse perennial systems; advocated for a state bill to support farmers' transition to managed grazing systems; and supported work to advance property assessed clean energy (pace) funding's being applied to agroforestry and grazing practices in Wisconsin.

 The Institute's farming systems activities included virtual workshops, cover crop & small grains field days.
 Farm and research field days took place as part of the Institute's research and policy program work.
 Technological tools and solutions to enable production of healthy food with the least amount of chemicals and environmental impacts, while maximizing the quality of food products and rural livelihoods is key information mfai incorporates in discussions.
 Included in the research program is work for the ccrop project, where warm-season annual cover crop species and mixes were formally trialed on mfai research ground.
 Four cover crop species and several combinations of species were planted and evaluated for biomass production, forage quality, and soil health impacts, and compared with a no summer cover (summer fallow), in three reps over 2 years.
 The cover crop year was followed by wheat in rotation to assess carryover rotation effects of summer cover cropping.
 Field work and data collection has been completed, and results will be compiled into a grower outreach document and a peer-reviewed journal article.
 The research program also includes a kernza-cap funded project evaluating different fertilizer management strategies for kernza, a new perennial grain crop.
 The kernza work also includes a variety trials.
 Kernza was established in fall 2021, with 26 treatments total being evaluated in 8 replicates.
 This work is part of a nationwide collaboration with over 20 different institutions and will continue through 2026.